 The best time to visit Hikkaduwa depends on your preferences and the activities you plan to engage in.
 Here are some factors to consider:

 High Tourist Season (November to April): This period is considered the peak tourist season in Hikkaduwa.
-The weather is generally dry, and the sea is calm, making it perfect for swimming, snorkeling, and diving.
+The weather is generally dry, and the sea is calm, making it perfect for swimming, snorkelling, and diving.
 The visibility underwater is excellent during this time, allowing you to witness the vibrant coral reefs and marine life.
 However, keep in mind that this is also the busiest time, and accommodation prices may be higher.
 It’s advisable to book your stay in advance.

 Monsoon Season (May to October): Hikkaduwa experiences its monsoon season during this period.
 The weather can be unpredictable, with occasional heavy rain showers.
 The sea can be rough, and swimming may not be as safe during this time.
 However, if you’re a surfer, this is a great time to visit, as the waves are often larger and more consistent.
 Additionally, fewer tourists visit during the monsoon season, resulting in lower accommodation rates.